PennCIS233/Practical-HW2/README.md

 Storage can be either global or local.
 Local storage refers to storing values in an accounts balance record if that account participates in the contract.
 Global storage is data that is specifically stored on the blockchain for the contract globally.
 You can manipulate states with following PyTeal operations:

-- Reading and writing to application global state with App.globalPut, App.globalGet, App.globalDel.
+- Reading and writing to application global state with `App.globalPut`, `App.globalGet`, `App.globalDel`.
-- Reading and writing to account local state with App.localPut, App.localGet, App.localDel.
+- Reading and writing to account local state with `App.localPut`, `App.localGet`, `App.localDel`.
 - Refer to this link for more specific syntax details: https://pyteal.readthedocs.io/en/stable/state.html

 ## Overview